-Wait until the time of day that your envision using your hammock the most.
-At that time, mark your support post for your hammock in relevance to where the most shade is and will be for your normal chillout routine.
+Wait until the time of day that your envision using it the most.
+At that time, mark your support post in relevance to where the most shade is and will be for your normal chillout routine.

 Repeat the same steps to install your DIY hammock stand.

-This depth should allow maximum support for your hammock, which means that as long as your hooks are heavy duty, your hammock should be able to support around 200 kg in one load.
+This depth should allow maximum support for your DIY hammock stand, which means that as long as your hooks are heavy duty, your hammock should be able to support around 200 kg in one load.

 Once the cement is dry, you can remove timber supports and start to attach your hammock’s hooks etc. We placed our heavy duty hooks 1.5 meters up the timber support from ground level.
-Our hammock sits around 30cm off the ground to ensure safety.
+Have it sit around 30cm off the ground to ensure safety.